A new matrix-infinite-product-form solution for upper block-Hessenberg Markov chains and its quasi-algorithmic constructibility: Convergent approximations to the stationary distribution vector of an essential -matrix

-The following proposition summarizes the basic results on the existence and properties of the subinvariant and invariant measures of a proper $Q$-matrix. \begin{hm-prop} Suppose that $\vc{Q}$ is an irreducible proper $Q$-matrix.
-The following statements hold: \begin{enumerate} \item There always exists a subinvariant measure of $\vc{Q}$. \item Any subinvariant measure of $\vc{Q}$ is positive, that is, its elements are all positive. \item If $\vc{Q}$ is recurrent, then it has an invariant measure, which is unique up to constant multiples. \item If $\vc{\mu}$ is a subinvariant measure of recurrent $\vc{Q}$, then it is an invariant measure. \item The matrix $\vc{Q}$ has a subinvariant measure that is not invariant if and only if it is transient. \end{enumerate} \end{hm-prop}
+\begin{PROP} Suppose that $\vc{Q}$ is an irreducible essential $Q$-matrix.
+The following statements hold: \begin{enumerate} \item There always exists a subinvariant measure of $\vc{Q}$. \item Any subinvariant measure of $\vc{Q}$ is positive, that is, its elements are all positive. \item If $\vc{Q}$ is recurrent, then it has an invariant measure, which is unique up to constant multiples. \item Any subinvariant measure of recurrent $\vc{Q}$ is, in fact, an invariant measure. \item The matrix $\vc{Q}$ has a subinvariant measure that is not invariant if and only if it is transient. \end{enumerate} \end{PROP}